 - Assistance available for visually impaired and disabled passengers on request

-- Special guides are available on request for visually impaired or disabled passengers
+- Special guides are available on request for visually impaired or disabled passengers.

 Bangkok Rail Full Transit Map (BTS, MRT, Airport Rail Link & More)